Sravankumar-data/Barkalyze/README.md

 ✅ Beautifully declarative configs (YAML/JSON) for predictable environments

-✅ No magic, no guesswork—just clean systems thinking
+✅ No magic, no guesswork just clean systems thinking

 ---

 # ⚙️ Environment Setup
-“Reproducibility isn’t a bonus—it’s the foundation.”

 This project was built with Python 3.11.4, and every component is configured for easy local or containerized deployment.
 Follow the steps below to get everything running cleanly.

 📁 1.
 Clone the Repository

 git clone https://github.com/Saivamshi-git/barkalyze.git

 cd barkalyze

 Make sure you're using Python 3.11.4 if running manually.
+---

 📄 2.
 Install Python Dependencies (for local development) If you want to run components manually (e.g., Streamlit), set up a virtual environment:

 python3.11 -m venv barkenv

 source barkenv/bin/activate  # On Windows: barkenv\Scripts\activate

 pip install -r requirements.txt
+---
 📦 3.
 Backend Setup using Docker Compose

 The backend is fully containerized using Docker Compose, which automatically sets up:

 🚀 FastAPI app (model inference + metrics)